Papipo/activesearch/README.md

     search_by :title, :body, store: [:slug]

 the :store option allows you to retrieve that value but it won't be used for search.
+You can also add :if or :unless conditions in the same way you would do with ActiveModel callbacks.

 ## Querying